Start a Legal Translation Business in Dubai

 Dubai's courts, free zones, and government bodies require certified translations for contracts, affidavits, and corporate records as a matter of routine.
 Cross-border trade flows between the GCC, South Asia, Africa, and Europe sustain long-term demand, as each transaction may involve parties operating in different legal languages.
 This structural demand makes legal translation one of the more resilient professional services in the region.

-Activity Code 7490.86 sits within the Professional licence category, reflecting the skilled and regulated nature of this work.
+Activity Code 7490.86 sits within the Professional license category, reflecting the skilled and regulated nature of this work.
 It is not a general commercial activity but a specialised service requiring linguistic and legal competence, which in turn supports premium pricing and stronger client retention.

-What the Legal Translation Licence Covers
+What the Legal Translation License Covers

-Dubai South Business Hub Free Zone issues this licence and permits 100% foreign ownership, removing the need for a local sponsor or Emirati partner.
+Dubai South Business Hub Free Zone issues this license and permits 100% foreign ownership, removing the need for a local sponsor or Emirati partner.
 This makes it particularly attractive to internationally based professionals seeking a UAE commercial presence.

 Setup Costs, Steps, and Timeline